kubernetes-sigs/scheduler-plugins/kep/942-node-metadata-scoring/README.md

    external operational concerns.
 3. The plugin does not distinguish between intentionally absent metadata and malformed metadata; both result in the lowest effective influence.
+4. The invalid metadata sentinel uses `math.MinInt64`.
+If a configured metadata value is converted to `math.MinInt64`, the plugin treats it as invalid or absent metadata rather than as a valid score.
+5. Numeric metadata is accepted as `float64`, but the scheduler framework uses `int64` scores, so numeric values are rounded before scoring.
+This can cause small precision differences for fractional values; use integer metadata values when exact ordering matters.
-4. The plugin is intentionally advisory.
+6. The plugin is intentionally advisory.
 It cannot guarantee placement on nodes with a preferred metadata value.

 ## Test plan